cridemichel/quarticpp/README.md

 	for the analysis, where 0=dbl (double) and 1=mp (multiprecision), (-1 performance both tests)

-accuracytest: It performs the accuracy tests shown in Table 1 of the ACM paper.
+**accuracytest**: It performs the accuracy tests shown in Table 1 of the ACM paper.
 The syntax is (where '>' is the shell prompt string):

 ```bash